 What were you doing before you started this?

 I was doing digital content and strategic communication consulting for a TV personality based in Washington, DC.
-I still do communication consulting for other brands part time because working 100% on my own work gets me stuck in a creative rut, and it’s fun to work with other people and change things up.
+I still do communication consulting for other brands part-time.
+Because working 100% on my own work gets me stuck in a creative rut.
+And it’s fun to work with other people and change things up.

 What are some struggles that made it difficult to get from what you were doing before to this?

 Starting anything on your own has its struggles.
-Everything from working on small logistics for setting up a business to finding out how to build a website to continuously working on engaging your audience.
+Everything from working on small logistics for setting up a business to finding out how to build a website to continue working on engaging your audience.
 There was always a reason to give up, but you have to be truly passionate about what you’re doing and you will find a way to make anything a reality.